Eyelid & Cosmetic

 Improve Your Appearance with Facial Plastic Cosmetic and Reconstructive Surgery!

 At Black Hills Regional Eye Institute we believe in total eye rejuvenation so you can look, see, and feel your best.
 Your face and eyes are the central focus in everyday conversations.
 Improving these areas can better appearance and greatly increase day to day functionality.
-Contact the Black Hills Regional Eye Institute to schedule a consultation.
+Contact the Black Hills Regional Eye Institute to schedule an evaluation.

 Cosmetic and Reconstructive Surgery Procedures